dfangx/linux_config/README.md

 # My Linux Configuration Files
 ## Description
-This is a central repository for all my Linux configuration files.
-The configuration files for the following packages can be found here:
+This is a central repository for all my Linux configuration files and scripts.
-* Bash
-* X
-* Portage (Gentoo package manager)
-* Tmux
-* Vim
-* Linux Kernel
-* Suckless tools
-    * dwm
-    * st
-    * surf
 ## Installation
 1. Clone the repository.
 For **HTTPS**, use `git clone https://www.github.com/dfangx/linux_config.git`.
 For **SSH** (recommended), use